 Strip away the network and the actual constraints come into focus.

-• Concurrency.
-How many transfers can you have in flight at once?
-How are they coordinated?
-A naive serial transfer leaves the network mostly idle.
-A wildly parallel one saturates connection limits, exhausts file handles, or hits API rate caps and starts failing.
-The right answer sits between those extremes, and it depends on your specific source, destination, and file profile.
+Concurrency.
+How many transfers can you have in flight at once, and how are they coordinated?
+A transfer that moves files one at a time leaves the network mostly idle.
+One that fires off everything at once saturates connection limits, exhausts file handles, or hits API rate caps and starts failing.
+The right answer sits between those extremes, and it depends on your specific source, destination, and the mix of file sizes you're moving.

-• Scheduling.
-When does each transfer happen? in what order?
-At what priority?
-If you have a thousand customers landing files into the same processing pipeline, treating them as a single FIFO queue means one large customer can starve everyone else.
+Scheduling.
+When does each transfer happen, in what order, and at what priority?
+If a thousand customers land files into the same processing pipeline and you treat them as one first-come-first-served line, one large customer can starve everyone else.
 Partitioning the work, assigning priority, and pacing the load over time based on business criteria matters more than any individual transfer being fast.

-• Workflow orchestration.
+Workflow orchestration.
 File transfer is rarely a standalone operation.
-It’s a step inside a larger flow: ingest, validate, transform, deliver, confirm.
+It's one step inside a larger flow: ingest, validate, transform, deliver, confirm.
 The transfer time is one part of an end-to-end timeline.
-If the orchestration layer can’t track which files have moved, retry the ones that haven’t, and trigger the next step when a batch completes, the bandwidth doesn’t matter because the work doesn’t progress.
+If the layer coordinating that flow can't track which files have moved, retry the ones that haven't, and trigger the next step when a batch completes, the bandwidth doesn't matter because the work doesn't progress.

 Concurrency, scheduling, orchestration.
 Together, those three forces are where time is actually spent or saved at scale.